It is only through labor and painful effort, by grim energy and resolute courage, that we move on to better things.

 Meaning

-In the quote “It is only through labor and painful effort, by grim energy and resolute courage, that we move on to better things.,” the emphasis is on courage.
-It highlights the thought that true strength is revealed in difficulty while implying that small acts of bravery matter.
+The message behind “It is only through labor and painful effort, by grim energy and resolute courage, that we move on to better things.” revolves around courage.
+It suggests that true strength is revealed in difficulty, making it relatable to many people's experiences.

 Theme